MrMitch/realdebrid-CLI/README.rst

 License
 -------

-This software is distributed under the `MIT License`_.
+This software is distributed under the MIT License.
 A copy of the license can be found in the `LICENSE.txt`_ file.

 Contributing